GVDub/panai-seed-node/README.md

 This project is a beginning.
 A seed.
 And every node you run is a statement that some memories still matter.

+## 🧠 Memory Module (Experimental)

+The `memory/` directory contains an optional, self-hosted memory system built with FastAPI and [Qdrant](https://qdrant.tech/).
+It allows a PanAI node to:

+- Store and recall vector-embedded memories
+- Summarize and reflect on past sessions
+- Plan next steps and log advice
+- Dream up future narratives
+- Keep durable journals of meaningful sessions

+**Endpoints include:**
+- `POST /log_memory` – Store a memory with vector embedding and tags
+- `POST /recall` – Retrieve relevant memories using natural language
+- `POST /summarize`, `/reflect`, `/advice`, `/dream` – Generate context-aware insights
+- `POST /journal` – Synthesize a daily summary of thought

+To use it, see [`memory/README.md`](memory/README.md) for setup instructions and examples.

+> The memory system is modular and opt-in—think of it as a cortex you can bolt onto any node that wants to remember.
 🌱